 The information we collect from your company includes all information that is of interest to your potential buyer.
 For example: the annual figures, your market position, market developments, future expectations, relevant environmental factors, the internal organization and the composition of your workforce.

-With this information, we can put together a concise sales memorandum that we can use to interest potential buyers in your business.
+With this information, we can put together a concise information memorandum that we can use to interest potential buyers in your business.
 In addition, this information forms the basis for preparing an indicative valuation.
 This indicative valuation forms the starting point to begin the sales process.

-The sales memorandum is a document that describes your business in detail.
+The information memorandum is a document that describes your business in detail.
 The memorandum contains all the qualitative information of the company, such as its activities, history, customers and personnel matters.
 In addition, the financial position of the company is extensively substantiated with various financial analyses.
 Both from a historical perspective and forward-looking.
-The sales memorandum also covers the SWOT analysis, your current strategy and a vision the on key future prospects.
+The information memorandum also covers the SWOT analysis, your current strategy and a vision the on key future prospects.

 - Introduction; the reason why you want to sell the business